Roderick Wright (bishop): Ministry

-He was appointed the bishop of the Diocese of Argyll and the Isles by the Holy See on 11 December 1990 and consecrated at St. Columba's Cathedral in Oban on 15 January 1991.
+Wright was appointed the bishop of the Diocese of Argyll and the Isles by the Holy See on 11 December 1990 and consecrated at St. Columba's Cathedral in Oban on 15 January 1991.
 The principal consecrator was Luigi Barbarito, Titular Archbishop of Fiorentino, Apostolic Pro-Nuncio to Great Britain.
 The principal co-consecrators were Cardinal Thomas Winning, Archbishop of Glasgow, and Keith O'Brien, Archbishop of St. Andrews and Edinburgh.

 Resignation and marriage

 Wright disappeared from his home next door to St. Columba's Cathedral, Oban, on 4 September 1996.
 Kathleen MacPhee, a divorced mother of three who worked as a nurse in Fort William, vanished at the same time leaving her youngest child with relatives.
 There was concern among local people, including Frances Shand Kydd, the mother of Diana, Princess of Wales.
 Wright had advised Shand-Kydd before her reception into the Roman Catholic Church in 1994.
 The following weekend, a former parishioner of Wright's came forward to say that she had become pregnant by him and given birth to a son in 1981.

 Wright resigned as Bishop of Argyll and the Isles on 19 September 1996 and renounced the office of bishop.

 Wright registered as unemployed and was spotted looking for work in the Jobcentre in Kendal, Cumbria, England.
-He alluded in his autobiography that Jobcentre staff had leaked information about him.
+In his autobiography, he alleged that Jobcentre staff had leaked information about him.
 Wright married MacPhee in a civil ceremony in Antigua in June 1998.